AdobeDocs/campaign-classic.en/help/campaign/using/controlling-costs.md

 When you edit the calculated cost, you can check the cost breakdown and the status and date of the cost calculation.

-#### Step 5 - Create tasks {#step-5---creating-tasks}
+#### Step 5 - Creating tasks {#step-5---creating-tasks}

-To this campaign, we will add the two tasks for which the cost structures were created earlier (see [Step 2 - Configure the service provider and defining the cost structures](#step-2---configuring-the-service-provider-and-defining-the-cost-structures)).
+To this campaign, we will add the two tasks for which the cost structures were created earlier (see [Step 2 - Configuring the service provider and defining the cost structures](#step-2---configuring-the-service-provider-and-defining-the-cost-structures)).
 To do this, in the campaign dashboard, click the **[!UICONTROL Add a task]** button.
 Name the task and click **[!UICONTROL Save]**.

 1. The task is then added to the task list.
 You must edit it to configure it.